Skip to Content

 4. Swimming

 Tramore Beach is a popular swimming spot, and you’ll notice swimming groups meeting here often.
-Lifeguards are present at Tramore 7 days a week, from the second week in June to the end of August, from 11:00 – 19:00 (times and dates may change).
+Lifeguards are present at Tramore during the summer months.

 About Tramore Beach